diegomarinho/diegomarinho/README.md

 <!--
 **diegomarinho/diegomarinho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Hi, I'm an expert in high availability, real-time Microservices.
+I currently provide consulting services as Solution Architect and lead technically agile teams.
+I am interested in teaching and developing Distributed Systems in Microservices, Cloud Computer and Distributed Architecture.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...